SiebertT/AzureLinuxRDP/KDE/KDE RDP on Ubuntu 14.x.md

 the '-be' is for a Belgian keyboard. change it with one of [these](http://pastebin.com/v2vCPHjs "Keyboard Layout Values") keywords for your personal keyboard setup.

 ## Install your alternative desktop environment ##
 We need to install a desktop environment on top of our Ubuntu that is compatible with XRDP.
-In this tutorial it's the MATE desktop alternative.
+In this tutorial it's the KDE desktop alternative.

-    sudo apt-get install mate-core mate-desktop-environment mate-notification-daemon
+    sudo apt-get install kubuntu-desktop

 > Make sure you have updated your apt-get repository!

-## Install the XRDP package ##
+## Install the XRDP package + configuration ##
 Now we need the XRDP package in order to be able to RDP to our new desktop environment!

     sudo apt-get install xrdp

-Since Ubuntu 16.04 it is required that you specify that we want to use the MATE environment in the /etc/xrdp/startwm.sh file.
-For this we use the following command.

-    sudo sed -i.bak '/fi/a #xrdp multiple users configuration \n mate-session \n' /etc/xrdp/startwm.sh
+We need to make clear to our Linux system that we want to connect to the KDE environment through RDP.

+    echo startkde >~/.xsession

+Now we restart the service to make our configuration work.
+Restarting the server does the trick as well.

+    sudo service xrdp restart

 ## Open the RDP port on Azure ##

 In order for the RDP to work on an Azure server, we need to enable this kind of traffic with an inbound rule in the Security Group.
 The port we need is 3389.

+> note that the VM in the screenshots is using the environment of MATE, don't worry about this.
+It's exactly the same for every environment.

 1. Go to your Azure portal and navigate to your VM.
 Look for Network interfaces.
 ![](https://i.gyazo.com/fc9428da7ee7ed8bc9672d46830d0da0.png)